-CUL 73 Sanitation, Safety, and Storage 1 units
+CUL 73 Sanitation, Safety, and Storage 1 units 18 lecture hours

 Preparation for the ServSafe Certification course and examination.
 The ServSafe program trains both managers and employees to guard against food borne illnesses.
 Meets the State of California requirement for Certified Food Handler.
 Grades are P/NP.